yodaluca23/School_Anti-Block/README.md

 Donations:

 Any Donations are very much appreciated!
 Just remember to only send the specified currency to the specified address otherwise I MAY NOT GET YOUR DONATION, and that would be very unfortunate.
+Also note that crypto payments are prefered as they have little to zero fees.
+Also Coinbase trasactions are prefired as they are off chain and have zero fees.
+All the following addresses are compatible with Coinbase.

 Paypal and Creditcards:
 (Work in Progress)